Bob Todd: Life and career

 Todd gained a reputation for drunkenness while working on The Benny Hill Show.
 He once failed to turn up for a London Palladium show after a drinking episode, and found himself in a Dublin hospital five days later.
 After this was reported in the media, Hill had Todd dropped from the show.
 Producer Dennis Kirkland persuaded Hill to rescind the decision, saying that Todd brought much to the show and his drinking rarely affected his work.

 Todd's only starring role was as Dan the lavatory attendant in his own 1972 series In for a Penny, although he did appear in the Jimmy Jewel series Funny Man.
 He appeared in Eric Sykes's television series, in the episode "Sykes and A Bath", broadcast on 25 January 1961, in series three of Sykes and A..., in which he played a sad-faced man with one hand stuck inside a vase.
 He appeared in Sykes's film Rhubarb Rhubarb in 1980, as well as making guest appearances on shows by Jim Davidson and Allan Stewart and Spike Milligan's Q9.
 He was seen in cinema films, including Carry On Again Doctor, The Return of the Musketeers, and Mutiny on the Buses.
 He appeared in the 1980s series of The Sooty Show playing the part of The Black Hand, in the adventure film The Case of the Black Hand.
 He appeared in Gabrielle and the Doodleman as Merlin as well as an Ugly Sister with Windsor Davies in 1984.

 He was the subject of This Is Your Life in February 1984.

 Personal life

 Todd and his wife, Monica, had one daughter and two sons.
-He died at home (six months after Benny Hill did) at the age of 69 in the village of Burwash, Sussex, from myocardial hypertrophy.
+He died at home in the village of Burwash, Sussex (six months after Benny Hill), at the age of 69, from myocardial hypertrophy.